 At this point in time “Loose” is nowhere near ready to be published.
 In fact, I’ve been toying with the idea of leaving it unpublished.
 Even though in the last three years I’ve gotten a lot better at not bottling my emotions, I’m not sure I’m ready for the literary world to see that side of me.
 Instead, I’m going to finish up the current story of hers I’m working on and then let her sit for a while.
 I’ll let her figure out what course she wants to take: stay in this violent, complicated, and loveless life or move on to something more.

 What this means is I’m heading back into one of my others worlds.
 After asking you all on my Facebook and Twitter it seems that most of you all would like to read more about Penn and Doyle from my first published work: “Dark Cell.”
 It has been about a year and a half since we visited them so it only seems fair that we see what they are up to.
 This new installment has the working title “Dark Hall” and centers on Penn and Doyle at University.
 Once again they find themselves in the middle of another case of murder, mystery, and magic.

 Samantha (Sam) Curtin is a Geospatial Information Science Graduate Student at University of Maryland and a Penn State Anthropology Alum.
-She has a passion for geospatial science, anthropology, technology, religion, and writing.
-Sam currently lives in Columbia, MD where she does technical writing.
-Her first books "Dark Cell" and "Deal with the Devil" are available on Amazon.com through the Kindle Store.
-Both are published through her publishing company “Behind the Curtin Publications.”
+She has a passion for horror, dark fantasy, anthropology, technology, and religion.
+By day, Sam is a technical editor for the federal government.
+Her first books "Dark Cell," "Deal with the Devil," and "Summer's Hollow" are available on Amazon.com.
+All are published through her publishing company “Behind the Curtin Publications.”